An Exploration of Baroque Art, Architecture & Sculpture

 Massacre of the Innocents by Baroque artist Peter Paul Rubens

-A few other prominent baroque artworks of the time were Mountain Landscape by Joos de Momper, Paradise by Jan Brueghel, Betrayal of Christ by Anthony Van Dyck, The Smoker by Adrian Brouwer and merry Flea Hunt by Gerard Honthorst.
+A few other prominent Baroque artworks of the time were Mountain Landscape by Joos de Momper, Paradise by Jan Brueghel, Betrayal of Christ by Anthony Van Dyck, The Smoker by Adrian Brouwer and Merry Flea Hunt by Gerard Honthorst.

 Baroque Art The Flea Hunt by Gerrit van Honthorst